Andy4495/AY3891x/README.md

 This sketch demonstrates the use of the I/O ports on the AY-3-8910 or -8912.

 **EX5 - Serial Commands**
 This sketch allows you to send commands to the AY-3-891x chip through the serial port.
 It makes it easy to experiment with the various sound generation capabilities of the chip.
+This example depends on the [SerialCommands][10] library.

 **EX6 - Chiptunes Flash**
 This examples plays a converted YM file which is compiled into the program as a byte array of the data values to write to the 14 audio